Graylog2/graylog2-server/UPGRADING.md

 org.graylog2.outputs.BatchedMessageFilterOutput` as part of an internal refactoring.
 Regular users should not change the setting.

+## New Configuration Settings

+`license_manager_url` specifies the base path of the new License Manager component.

 ## Java API Changes

 The following Java Code API changes have been made.